denizcan-yilmaz/denizcan-yilmaz/README.md

 # 💫 About Me:
 I am a 21 year old CS student from Turkey.
-I am mostly focused on backend development with Node, Flask, PHP and Go.
+I am mostly focused on backend development with Java, Node, Flask, PHP and Go.

 ## 🌐 Socials: